07) Sales Lead (Cont’d), & Quotes

 Prev TOC Next

-Sales Lead (Cont’d), Quotes
+Sales Lead (Cont’d), Quotes, Templates

 For a new Sales Lead Profile, you’ll only see the ‘New Quote’ button.
 Clicking on it opens a window where we will start to deal with the ‘what we’ll do, what we’ll charge’ aspect of the process.